objektwerks/akka.http.spark.medical/README.md

 Akka Http Spark Medical
 -----------------------
->This project contains an app that exports an Akka Http REST service,
+>This project contains an app that exports an embedded Akka Http REST
->which allows for the querying of diet data via a Spark job.
+>service, which allows for the querying of diet data via a Spark job.

 Design
 ------